CombineCommunity/CombineExt/README.md

 ### prefix(duration:)

-An overload on `Publisher.prefix` that that republishes values for a provided `duration` (in seconds), and then completes.
+An overload on `Publisher.prefix` that republishes values for a provided `duration` (in seconds), and then completes.

 ```swift
 let subject = PassthroughSubject<Int, Never>()